whatever-user/challenge/README.md

 This developer is available for remote working, mainly because of the incoming new member of his family, a pretty little baby girl due date December 2nd.
 And yes, I'd like to earn quite well.

 Want to meet me?
 I've been working in the frontend challenge, so you can check the code out to see what I've been up to.
 I found the offer a couple of days before starting a vacation trip with my wife so I've been working on it on and off from the swimming pool of the hotel whenever it's possible.
 Since I find this offer interesting and I don't know when it will end, I'm sending you this work in progress.
-I you want to meet me, don't hesitate to contact me: eder.elorriaga@gmail.com
+If you want to meet me, don't hesitate to contact me: eder.elorriaga@gmail.com

 A typical development session:
 ![A typical development session](https://raw.githubusercontent.com/whatever-user/challenge/master/developing.jpg)